Stadion Lokomotiv (Plovdiv): Recent redevelopments

 In 2013, electric floodlights were introduced to the stadium.

 In 2019, the stadium was renovated again in order to comply with UEFA Category 3 and be able to host European competitions games up to the play off round.
 Bessica stand received 660 brand new plastic seats and the West Stand called Sportclub got 1460 extra seats added to its corner sector.
 Also the stadium conference hall got renovated and made bigger to be able to accommodate more journalists and personnel.
 Some areas around the stadium got cleaned up and turned into car parking's in order to comply with the UEFA requirements for available parking spots.
 After the renovation the stadium capacity become 9,220 people for European competition games and the total stadium capacity 13,220 people.
 Shortly after the renovation works were complete, Lokomotiv Plovdiv played their first European game on this stadium in their history against the Slovak team Spartak Trnava.
 The game on 25/07/19 was won by Lokomotiv Plovdiv with 2:0 in front of nearly 10,000 spectators.
 This date also matched with Lokomotiv's 93rd birthday and the win was a great gift for the thousands of people attending the game.

 In 2021 after a government funding for the Plovdiv city football infrastructure the works on the new Bessica stand started with the completion date set for the summer of 2022.
 Also by the end of the same year the opposite south stand were demolished and preparation started for the foundations of the stand.
 Both the North and south stands are planned to host 2,846 spectators each and being completed by the end of 2022.

 After the Bessica and south stand are completed, the west stand called Sportclub is expected to be the next one to be demolished and build back up from the scratch.
 The total capacity for the stadium is planned to be 14,500 after the construction works are completed by the summer of 2024.

 In December 2023, the Supreme Administrative Court of Bulgaria cancelled the construction contract of the new Central Stand.

+In September 2026, the stadium was renamed after Hristo Bonev, a former player and club legend of FC Lokomotiv Plovdiv, following a vote by the Plovdiv Municipal Council.